olafurpg/language-server/docs/editors/decoration-protocol.md

 ### Decoration

 A "decoration" represents non-editable code that is display in the text editor alongside editable code.
+The GIF below demonstrates an example of green decorations that are formatted as comments, which contain the evaluated code.

 ![Example decoration](https://user-images.githubusercontent.com/1408093/68091453-bacbea00-fe77-11e9-80b9-52a9bbd6d98a.gif)

-A decoration can include an optional message that's displayed on hover.
+Although decorations appear as text inside the editor, they can't be edited by the user.
+In the GIF above, observe that the decoration can optionally include a message that's displayed on mouse hover.

 ## DecorationOptions